soxueren/atsd/integration/itm/README.md

 Download [inotify_sender](inotify_sender.sh) script on your ITM host.

->Note: you need to set up your ITM host url in script

 * Set your ATSD host url by editing following string in script:
     ```sh
     if [ "$url" = "" ]; then